FuelLabs/sway-standards/standards/src11-security-information/README.md

 ### `fn security_information() -> SecurityInformation;`

-This function takes no input parameters and returns a struct containing contact information for the project owners, information regarding the bug bounty program, other information related to security, and any other information which the developers find relevant.
+This function takes no input parameters and returns a struct containing contact information for the project owners, information regarding the bug bounty program, other information related to security, and any other information that the developers find relevant.

 - This function MUST return accurate and up to date information.
 - This function MAY not return the optional parameters.